 Through our extensive stakeholder engagement since our first DFES publication in 2020, stakeholders have emphasised the importance of our forecasts reflecting local ambition and strategic projects when developing our DFES.
-We continually engage with stakeholders to ensure their plans are factored into our forecasts; the following outlines some of the projects we've undertaken to achieve this:
+We continually engage with stakeholders to ensure their plans are factored into our forecasts, the following outlines some of the projects we've undertaken to achieve this:

 Register of strategic projects: some projects and developments will be key catalysts or enablers for Net Zero and would benefit from early visibility and coordination.
 This is particularly true of cross vector projects and industrial clusters of decarbonisation.
 Over the past three years we have been working with stakeholders to develop a register of projects with strategic significance in our areas.
-This register includes information on the nature of each project (location, capacity requirement range, how these requirements are likely to change over time); the project's significance (links to government targets, policy landscape etc.), and whether any additional support needs to be sought.
+This register includes information on the nature of each project (location, capacity requirement range, how these requirements are likely to change over time), the project's significance (links to government targets, policy landscape etc.), and whether any additional support needs to be sought.
 This framework provides us with early insight into key strategic zones which can be factored into our DFES forecasts.

-Supporting Local Authorities: our Strategic Optimiser team has been actively involved in the development of our eight Welsh Local Authorities' Local Area Energy Plans (LAEPs) and have laid the groundwork to extend this support to our 10 English Local Authorities over the next year.
-Separately, we've supported Local Authorities to optimise the design and implementation of public EV charging and heat electrification initiatives, including provision of costs and timescales for 1,400 potential locations, and are also working with Liverpool City Council to develop a heat network proposal for four locations.
+Supporting Local Authorities: our Strategic Optimiser team has supported our 22 Scottish Local Authorities develop their Local Heat and Energy Efficiency Strategy (LHEES) submissions to Scottish government.
+This support included proactively developing an LHEES tool for each of the Local Authorities to complete high level analysis and develop their plans, with SPEN's network information as an integral part of the process.
+Separately, we've supported Local Authorities to optimise the design and implementation of public EV charging and heat electrification initiatives, including provision of costs and timescales for 1,400 potential locations, and are working with Fife Council to develop a heat network proposal for Dunfermline.
 By undertaking a full review of these Local Authority development plans, we are able to inform our DFES forecasts.
 This ensures our forecasts are coordinated with our Local Authorities' ambitions and plans.